grnet/synnefo/docs/cyclades-api-guide.rst

-400 (Bad Request)           Malformed request or network deleted 401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Administratively suspended server 404 (Not Found)             Server not found
+400 (Bad Request)           Malformed request or network deleted 401 (Unauthorized)          Missing or expired user token 403 (Forbidden)             Administratively suspended server 404 (Not Found)             Network not found
 413 (Over Limit)            Network Limit Exceeded
 415 (Bad Media Type)        Bad network type
-500 (Internal Server Error) The request cannot be completed because of an internal error
+500 (Internal Server Error) The request cannot be completed because of an
+\                           internal error
 503 (Service Unavailable)   The service is not currently available
 =========================== =====================